Visit Amanda’s LinkedIn page for more information.

 Available for producing organizational philosophies, theories of change, training manuals, website content, annual reports, newsletters, blogs, and more.

-Experience: Amanda gets companies noticed by helping them articulate, document, and promote their story.
+Experience: Amanda works with founders and executive directors to solidify their vision and spread the message of their work.
+She writes content that gets companies noticed by helping them articulate, document, and promote their story, then she develops platforms for telling this story online.
 She has worked with several organizations —and particularly start-ups—to express in words why their work is unique, important, and necessary.
-She then develops platforms for telling this story online.
-Through creating an “organizational narrative,” she has helped founders and executive directors solidify their vision and spread the message of their work.

 “Amanda’s integrity and deep listening allowed our organization to express the core of what we do and why.
 Through our work together I was able to share our vision with the world in a clear way and felt 100% supported through the process.
 I highly recommend Amanda for any organization/company/individual who wants to hear their voice ring with authenticity.”